BetaHydri/RC4_AD_Check/README.md

 **Created**: October 2025
 **Updated**: October 2025

 A comprehensive PowerShell script to audit and remediate DES/RC4 kerberos encryption usage in Active Directory forests.
-This tool helps identify security vulnerabilities related to weak kerberos DES/RC4 encryption and provides options to upgrade to stronger AES encryption.
+This tool helps identify security vulnerabilities related to weak kerberos DES/RC4 encryption settings on AD objects like computer and trusts and provides options to upgrade to stronger AES encryption.
+It can also scan for GPOs that might already configuring AES related `msDS-SupportedEncryptionTypes` settings.

 ## Overview